 3. Encourage authentic feedback, based in personal experience.

 These principles guide the decisions made by editors.
 There are guidelines that come from these principles, which help our moderators to decide if and how they should edit a story.

 Enable a clear, timely, public, constructive conversation about care

 To ensure the conversation is constructive, we will:

-(b) Reject postings relating to events which ended over two years ago.
+- Reject postings relating to events which ended over three years ago.

 To ensure the conversation is clear, we will: